yujoylau/PacMan-Exercise/README.md

 # PacMan
-This pacman file is about adding more and more pacman that goes in any directions and bounces off when it hits the borders
+This pacman file is about adding more and more pacman that goes in any directions and bounces off when it hits the borders.

 <h2> How to Run </h2>
 #1 Download the files locally into your computer (ensure that they are in the same directory/folder)